What is the forum for the conduct of patent litigation?

 How does a court determine whether it has jurisdiction to hear a patent action?

 The courts have the jurisdiction to hear matters relating to the infringement and validity of UK national patents and the UK designations of European patents.
 While they can, and have, in some instances been prepared to rule on the non-infringement of foreign patents (for example in Actavis v Lilly [2017] UKSC 48), they lack the jurisdiction to hear invalidity challenges relating to foreign patents.
 Questions of jurisdiction are largely determined according to the provisions of the Patents Act, and the common law depending on the issue in dispute.
-Questions of jurisdiction are largely determined according to the provisions of the Patents Act and the common law depending on the issue in dispute.
-Following the end of the post-Brexit transition period, the Brussels Recast Regulation is no longer be in force (subject to certain post-transition separation provisions which provide that the Brussels Recast Regulation will apply in respect of legal proceedings instituted before the end of 2020.
+Following the end of the post-Brexit transition period, the Brussels Recast Regulation is no longer in force (subject to certain post-transition separation provisions which provide that the Brussels Recast Regulation will apply in respect of legal proceedings instituted before the end of 2020).

 What are the options for alternative dispute resolution (ADR) in patent cases?
 Are they commonly used?
 Are there any mandatory ADR provisions in patent cases?